You fight til' the end

 OK K.O.!
 Let's start the show!"

 OK K.O.!
 Let's Be Heroes is a Cartoon Network series created by Ian Jones-Quartey, formerly co-executive producer for Steven Universe, also known for his work on Adventure Time and Bravest Warriors.
 Jones-Quartey even uses this series as the Grand Finale of his infamously abandoned RPG World webcomic in one episode.

-Set in the year 201X, in a world populated entirely by the kind of characters you'd find in trading cards and old-school fighting games, a fierce battle rages on two sides of the road on Route 175: the villainous Box More, created by Lord Boxman to sell weapons to ne'er-do-wells, and the righteous Lakewood Plaza, a strip mall of ragtag heroes that combat Box More's petty schemes.
-Among the residents of Lakewood Plaza are the staff of the hero supply shop/convenience store Gar's Bodega: K.O., an energetic young boy determined to prove himself as the world's greatest hero, Radicles, an apathetic, narcissistic alien, and Enid, a levelheaded big sister-like employee.
+Set in the year 201X, In a World populated entirely by the kind of characters you'd find in trading cards and old-school fighting games, a fierce battle rages on two sides of the road on Route 175: the villainous Box More, created by Lord Boxman to sell weapons to ne'er-do-wells, and the righteous Lakewood Plaza, a strip mall of ragtag heroes that combat Box More's petty schemes.
+Among the residents of Lakewood Plaza are the staff of the hero supply shop/convenience store Gar's Bodega: K.O., an energetic young boy determined to prove himself as the world's greatest hero, Radicles, an apathetic, narcissistic alien, and Enid, their levelheaded sister figure.

 Has a Best Episode Crowner.

 The pilot, shorts, and series feature examples of:

 - Action Girl: Considering this is a World of Badass where heroes and villains battle pretty much every day, we get a lot of these.
 Some of the most prominent hero examples include Enid, Carol/Silver Spark, her P.O.I.N.T. teammates Foxtail and Rippy Roo, Red Action and the rest of the Hue Troop, Elodie, and Dynamite Watkins of ACTION!
 News.
 (See Dark Action Girl for villain examples.)